Termite Inspections Can be Done by Most Homeowners… or a Younger Member or Friend of the Family

 Inspecting the Roof:

-If you haven’t found termites inside, you may feel it a waste of time and energy to go up in the roof.
+If you haven’t found termites inside, you may feel it is a waste of time and energy to go up on the roof.

 Why bother?
 Because it’s your house.
 And your $thousands in repair costs if termites went straight up the studs into the roof without hollowing out any of the interior mouldings.
 Sure you won’t excavate every ceiling joist or rafter from the insulation, but you can crawl/walk/clamber along and shine your torch along the trusses looking for mud tunnels or mud packing in the joints, particularly over the bathrooms, laundry and kitchen.
 Who knows — you may find something else important while you are up there such as daylight coming in through a cracked tile, rats or possums, a fire hazard from insulation over the downlights, etc.

-If you have a concrete slab-on-ground floor, now is the time to check every weep hole for termite activity.
+If you have a concrete slab-on-ground floor, now is the time to check every weep hole for activity during your termite inspection.
 You’re looking for ‘mud’, remember?
 The tunnels if any, will probably follow the mortar joint between the bricks, or if no bricks…straight up and in.
 If plants such as mondo grass, creepers or other ground covers are blocking your view, it is time to cut them back or remove them… your house is at stake!

 If you have a house you can get underneath, now is the time.
 The good thing about suspended flooring is that there is more space between the timber in the floor and the termites in the soil and you will be able to detect any tunnels up the foundation walls or piers/stumps.

-I suggest you inspect during the first week of spring and the first week of autumn because it is not as hot up on the roof and not freezing underneath.
+I suggest you do your termite inspection during the first week of spring and the first week of autumn because it is not as hot up on the roof and not freezing underneath.
+Or you can contact us for more detailed information.

 Also, if you find termite galleries, they are more likely to be occupied.
 Hot timbers in a roof may be vacated during the day when you inspect and you’ll miss out on possibly hearing their return tapping.